 Church Work Day

-Join us Saturday, July 10 from 9 AM – 2 PM for our monthly church work day.
+Join us this Saturday, November 13 from 9 AM – 2 PM for our monthly church work day.

 Even if you can only help for an hour or two, that will be appreciated.
 Hope to see you there!